kirinwang1125/kirinwang1125/BRIO_TERMS_OF_USE.md

 ### 5.1 Our Content

-Brio and its licensors own all rights to:
+BOOMO and its licensors own all rights to:
 - AI character designs and personalities
 - Software code and algorithms
 - Visual assets, artwork, and UI designs